International-Data-Spaces-Association/InformationModel/model/messaging/README.md

 When resources (e.g., Data Assets) are offered by the Connector

 - RequestResource (contains resource id and, optionally, a contract)
+- OfferResource (offers the transfer of a resource)
 - TransferResource (contains the resource or parts of it as the message payload)

 #### Events